nlfiedler/zorigami/NOTES.md

 ## Features

+* Unlimited backup: all files of any size
 * Maintains multiple versions, not just the most recent
-* Efficiency (de-duplication, large file splitting)
+* Efficiency (compression, de-duplication, block-level incremental backup)
 * Encryption (all remotely stored data is encrypted with 256-bit AES)
     - Uses unique 256-bit key and IV for each remotely stored pack
 * Service agnostic (SFTP, Amazon, Google, etc)